 White shades range from dark to light.
 When choosing the right countertop colour palette for white cabinets, pay attention to the tone of the cabinets.

-- Warm and Light Tone: Light coloured granite and quartz are best suited to traditional kitchens.
+• Warm and Light Tone: Light-coloured granite and quartz are best suited to traditional kitchens.
 If you prefer granite countertops, then choosing light-coloured granite works best due to its warm shades.
 It is important to mention that pure white granite countertops are rare.
 But there are different shades of white, with hues of grey, black, red and even blue throughout the surface.
 For a modern appearance, choose cool tones.
-Quartz countertops look great with white cabinets.
+Quartz countertops look great with white cabinets, but as we said, you must carefully choose your quartz countertop colour.
 Choose a white or light grey shade for an elegant look.

 2. Grey Cabinets

 Grey cabinets are another popular choice among homeowners and a variety of countertops nicely match them.
-With grey, there are endless options, since it acts as a natural companion to white, brown and tan.
-You also have the option to choose splashy countertop colour colours like aqua.
+With grey, there are endless options since it acts as a natural companion to white, brown and tan.
+You also have the option to choose a splashy countertop colour like aqua.
 Choose different shades of white, cream or even darker colours for a granite countertop.
 Marble-like quartz makes a stunning addition to a kitchen with grey cabinets.
-Quartz countertops with hues of aqua, beige or grey works perfectly too.
+Quartz countertop colours such as frost white marquina midnight or other options with hues of aqua, beige or grey work perfectly, too.

 3. Oak Wood Cabinets